richardeoin/ftx-prog/README.md

 Due to an error in the Silicon Revisions A, B and C of the FT-X series:

 > The device is put into suspend mode during a transfer of certain data patterns most notable with binary zeros.
 This can halt the data transfer in certain circumstances and will require the device to be reenumerated to recover.
 > NB.
-It is the presence of this data pattern on the USB bus regardless of whether the data is intended for the FT220X or other devices (e.g. a broadcast) on the bus that forces the suspend state.
+It is the presence of this data pattern on the USB bus regardless of whether the data is intended for the [FT-X] or other devices (e.g. a broadcast) on the bus that forces the suspend state.

 This can be fixed by connecting any `CBUS` pin to ground on the PCB and then configuring it as `KeepAwake#`.
 If you were to choose `CBUS0` then `sudo ./ftx_prog --cbus 0 Keep_Awake` will do the configuration.